sauce-base/module-installer/README.md

 ## Configuring the Module Type

-By default the installer registers the `laravel-module` package type.
-If your application needs a different module type, declare it on the root package's `extra` section:
+The installer registers the `laravel-module` package type by default.
+If your application needs a different type, declare it in the root package `extra` section:

 ```json
 {